supernovahs/edge-spec/src/introduction.md

 ## Introduction

-This document defines __lang__, a domain specific language for the Ethereum Virtual Machine (EVM).
+This document defines Edge, a domain specific language for the Ethereum Virtual Machine (EVM).

-__lang__ is a high level, strongly statically typed, multi-paradigm language.
+Edge is a high level, strongly statically typed, multi-paradigm language.
 It provides:

 - A thin layer of abstraction over the EVM's instruction set architecture (ISA).
 - An extensible polymorphic type system with subtyping.
 - First class support for modules and code reuse.
 - Compile time code execution to fine-tune the compiler's input.

-__lang__ is syntactically similar to Rust and Zig, taking advantage of parametric polymorphism and compile time code execution with deviations from general purpose languages when reasonable due to the unique environment of the EVM.
+Edge's syntax is similar to Rust and Zig where intuitive, however, the language is not designed to be a general purpose language with EVM features as an afterthought.
+Rather, it is designed to extend the EVM instruction set with a reasonable type system and syntax sugar over universally understood programming constructs.

 ### Notation

-This specification uses Extended Backus-Naur Form (EBNF) with the following rules.
+This specification uses a grammar similar to Extended Backus-Naur Form (EBNF) with the following rules.

 - Non-terminal tokens are wrapped in angle brackets `<ident>`.
 - Terminal tokens are wrapped in double quotes `"const"`.